Gathered in name of democracy: Country didn’t advance due to these people, says PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan on Sunday said some elements wanted to create uncertainty and the opposition leaders are putting their heads together in the name of democracy.
+ISLAMABAD: Prime Minister Imran Khan Sunday said some elements want to create uncertainly and the opposition leaders are putting their heads together in the name of democracy.

 The premier said the country did not move forward due to these people.
 He said problems pertaining to the country’s economy could be resolved through concerted efforts of business community and the government.
 He said the business community should play its due role in achieving economic stability.